-Our Kwentong Dagat getaway in Zambales has come on a right time.
-Despite that we booked it 2 months before for my friend’s birthday celebration, a lot of personal challenges have come few days before our said road trip.
+Our Kwentong Dagat getaway in Zambales has come at the right time.
+Despite that we booked it two months before for my friend’s birthday celebration, a lot of personal challenges have happened a few days before our said road trip.
 I was even crying my eyes out the night before and just dragged myself into the car the next day, clueless that this pretty quiet beach resort is just what I needed.

 DRIVING TO KWENTONG DAGAT

 Kwentong Dagat is in Sitio Liwliwa, Brgy Santo Nino, San Felipe, Zambales.

 We left Rizal around 6 AM, and as suggested by Waze, we took the San Fernando NLEX exit and passed by the towns of Pampanga and Zambales instead of taking the SCTEX and exit at Subic.
 We stopped by Mcdonald’s Guagua for breakfast around 8 AM then again at Savemore Subic and the market for our groceries and food on this trip.
 San Felipe is just three towns away from Subic and just beside San Narciso, where the famous Crystal Beach Resort is.
 We arrived past noon.

 TIP: The Jose Abad Avenue and Olangapo route are shorter than taking the SCTEX, but you’ll pass by several towns.
 If you left Manila late, then it is better just to take the SCTEX route.

 If you’re commuting, ride a bus bound for Iba or Sta Cruz, Zambales in Victory Liner Terminal in Cubao or Pasay.
 Ask to be dropped at San Felipe Market and look for a tricycle terminal that will take you to Kwentong Dagat.

 NLEX toll fee (San Fernando exit) – P187